Home

 Eastern Cape

-Managing change Thevan Pillay, acting general manager of Komati Power Station, inside the coal-fired plant.
+Managing change Thevan Pillay, acting general manager of Komati power station, inside the coal-fired plant.
 The last generation unit was shut down in October 2022.
 Now the giant machines are eerily silent and footsteps echo in the buildings that are empty of workers.
 Photo: Paul Botes

 Managing change Thevan Pillay, general manager of Komati Power Station, inside the coal-fired plant.
 The last generation unit was shut down in October 2022.
 Now the giant machines are eerily silent and footsteps echo in the buildings that are empty of workers.
 Photo: Paul Botes